papageo-dev/Non-deterministic_Finite_Automaton/README.md

  -First Line: Initial States
  -Second Line: Final States
- -Trird Line and below: Description of transitions(For example: "a c 1" = From state "a" to state "b", with character "1".)
+ -Trird Line and below: Description of transitions(For example: "a c 1" = From state "a", to state "b", with character "1".)